mohamadkhabazy-bit/retinopathy-screening/03-Data-Preparation/README.md

 Each retinal image is first processed using the **Ben Graham preprocessing** technique.

-This method applies Gaussian blurring followed by weighted image subtraction to reduce illumination variations while enhancing important retinal structures such as blood vessels, microaneurysms, and hemorrhages.
+This method applies Gaussian blurring followed by weighted image subtraction to suppress uneven illumination while enhancing retinal structures such as blood vessels, microaneurysms, hemorrhages, and exudates.
+This step reduces acquisition-related variability caused by different fundus cameras and imaging conditions.

 ---